Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 5. Coastal Keelung Shuttle Bus: From Waimushan Coastal Park and Keelung to Heping Island and Elephant Trunk Rock

 One weird thing you might notice is that the two North Coast shuttle buses (the Crown Northern Coast route coming from the west and the Coastal Keelung route coming from the east) don’t connect in the middle like they used to.
 The North Coast one ends at Yehliu, while the Keelung one starts two kilometers to the east at Waimushan.
-This means you can’t cross the North Coast from Danshui to Keelung only by using shuttle buses.
+This means you can’t cross the North Coast from Tamsui to Keelung only by using shuttle buses.
 You’d have to walk about an hour or take a local bus to cross the gap.
-WHY DID THEY DO THIS???
+Don’t ask me why…

 2. Taipei Transport Fun Pass

 The Taipei Transport Fun Pass is exactly the same as the Unlimited Fun Pass, but with only the transportation included, and none of the attraction tickets.
-This means you get unlimited rides on Taipei and New Taipei City buses, as well as the five tourist shuttle buses.
+This means you get unlimited rides on the Taipei MRT Taipei, Taipei and New Taipei City buses, as well as the five tourist shuttle buses.
+The Maokong Gondola can be included for an additional fee.

 What’s included on the Taipei Transport Fun Pass?